davepinch/pinchy.cc/content/topics/people/a/archimedes/birth/snippet-early-life-1-1.md

 ---
+title: "birth of Archimedes (Wikipedia)"
-title: "Archimedes was born c.
-287 BC in the seaport city of Syracuse, Sicily, at that time a self-governing colony in Magna Graecia." birth of: Archimedes born in: Sicily
+✂️: "Archimedes was born c.
+287 BC in the seaport city of Syracuse, Sicily, at that time a self-governing colony in Magna Graecia." birth in: Sicily birth of: Archimedes
 citation: >-
   Wikipedia contributors.
 (2025, January 28).
 Archimedes.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 18:11, February 15, 2025, from https://en.wikipedia.org/w/index.php?title=Archimedes&oldid=1272346902
 license: CC BY-SA 4.0